mkb93/CV/README.md

 ## Skills

 #### Communication
-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.
+I honed my communication skills while teaching varying size groups of individuals from 100 to just 1.
+I grew to understand how to engagement varies in personal communication to team communication.
+I have found that my teaching experience has helped me to articulate ideas more directly and clearly.

 #### Advertising